pachyderm/pachyderm/doc/cookbook/combining.md

   B.json
 ```

-When you group your data, set the following parameters:
+When you group your data, set the following parameters in the pipeline
+specification:

-- Set `"lazy": true` to avoid unnecessary downloads of data.
+- In the "pfs" section, set `"empty_files": true` to avoid
+unnecessary downloads of data.

 - Use symlinks to avoid unnecessary uploads of data and unnecessary data
 duplication.